• Skip to main content

 3. Healthy Food For Peaceful Mind To Concentrate Better:

-Take a food break rather than eat with a book in hand or while working at your desk because that’s likely to lead to mindless eating in inappropriate quantity
+Take a food break rather than eat with a book in hand or while working at your desk because that’s likely to lead to mindless eating in an inappropriate quantity

-With junk food, antibiotics, irregular eating patterns, stress, our bodies are being set up for a sluggish digestive system, which in turn slows down the rest of your bodily processes.
+With junk food, antibiotics, irregular eating patterns, and stress, our bodies are being set up for a sluggish digestive system, which in turn slows down the rest of your bodily processes.

 You are what you eat!